-The world as it is right now serves as one of the best environments for distracting oneself in the history of mankind.
+The world right now serves as one of the best environments for distracting oneself in the history of mankind.

 We live in the information age, a time where entertainment, mental and visual representations of ideas (aka. memes) and thoughts in general can be distributed freely and to an enormous audience, no matter how pointless or superficial they may be.